TimBest/travel-blog/_posts/_drafts/2022-07-03-serengeti-safari-experience.md

 All that said, the best food was when we were eating Tanzanian food.
 It was incredible and multifaceted in taste, and helped us understand and love the culture further!

+## Taking Time to Rest
+Tim and I are both highly ambitious people with our time and aspirations for what to accomplish.
+This extends to how we approach traveling and vacations.
+However, when you are traveling for 8.5 months, you need to pace yourself.
+With the safari, we had drastically underestimated how engaged we would be.
+Frankly, we had thought about this as sitting in a car all day for 8 hours per day.
+While this is true, this is not a passive travel time.
+You spend the time staring out of the car at the landscape, looking for animals or actively watching an animal.
+That level of concentration is more similar to a workday, where you need to "be on" while at work.

+We opted to try to have quiet time at night to soak it in.
+I also would watch the sunrise and sunset quietly to recharge, inviting a very tired Tim who sometimes joined.
+One day mid-safari, we opted to do a morning drive (which turned into a 7-hour drive) and took the rest of the day off.
+Just hanging around camp was still a truly unique experience.
+If you are going to do a safari, or any intense vacation, taking that downtime allows you to recharge and continue soaking up the experience you are in.
+One thing we needed to remind ourselves is that this is building towards a more sustainable pace and that this was good - trying to reduce our own "fear of missing out" (FOMO) while in the moment.

 ## History of Hunting and Colonialism